matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 **LAMP Stack**

-- LAMB = Linux, Apache, MySQL, PHP
+- LAMP = Linux, Apache, MySQL, PHP
 - Most websites will run off a single server.
 - Downside is database and Apache compete for the limited server resources.